eugenius1/eugenius1.github.io/_posts/2017-01-31-social-logins.md

 </script>
 <div class="g-signin2" data-onsuccess="GoogleOnSignIn"></div>

-<div class="alert alert-warning" role="alert">If you have issues with signing in with Google on a mobile device,<br>
+<div class="alert alert-warning" role="alert" id="google-thanks-name">If you have issues with signing in with Google on a mobile device,<br>
-  <div class="text-muted small">open this page in your phone's native browser, not that inside another app.
+  <div class="text-muted small">open this page in your phone or tablet's native browser, not that inside another app.
 Check out these <a href="/raw/img/blog/2017/open-in-chrome-android.png">screenshots</a>.
 This is due to a <a href="https://developers.googleblog.com/2016/08/modernizing-oauth-interactions-in-native-apps.html?m=1">limitation</a> by Google.</div>
 </div>

 <div class="row">